 Overview of Texas Credit Card Debt Statute of Limitations

-I was recent asked to write in a blog article on the incredibly mundane topic of the statute or limitations in Texas.
-While I need to acknowledge how painful it is to write about the subject, there are a few points that are worth knowing if you have credit card debt that has been sitting around for a while.
+Here's what you need to know if you have credit card debt that has been sitting around for a while.
 Although the basic statute of limitations on credit card debt in the state is 4 years, there are various nuances and stipulations every consumer should understand.
 For instance, it's essential to avoid acknowledging a debt until its legitimacy is confirmed, lest you inadvertently reset the statute's clock.
 Similarly, making promises of new payments or making partial payments can also reset this timeframe.
 Therefore, if contacted by debt collectors, especially after a considerable period, it's always a good idea to say, "I'll consult my lawyer and get back to you."
 This is a right every consumer has, and debt collectors must respect it.

 Impact of the Statute on Debt Collection Practices in Texas